Embi/filuta-assignment/README.md

 * [Prototype](#prototype)

 # Naive recommender
-As mentioned in the introduction, in my opinion, some datascience solution had to be picked to be able to design the back-end stack.
+As mentioned in the introduction, in my opinion, some data science solution had to be picked to be able to design the back-end stack.

 After a quick research, I essentially ruled out using any complex ML solutions